 He didn’t answer me, and instead addressed the other boys, slightly red in the face.
 “We need to fix this, it’s got something wrong with it.
 It hasn’t done this before.”
 Remus took the parchment from him, and as he and the others saw it, they cracked up laughing.
 James was nearly incapacitated due to laughter, having fallen over on the sofa, and Peter was rolling on the floor.

 “I didn’t know you were capable of such eloquence,” Remus laughed.

 “Shut up, you lot!” said Sirius.
 “This is not a laughing matter.”

 “It certainly is – what exactly did you say about me again?”
 I contradicted, dissolving into giggles myself.

-The rest of the evening consisted of more fun and quite a few more jokes at Sirius’s expense, but Mandy didn’t speak to me for the rest of the evening until we left the Gryffindor common room and were headed back to our own.
+The rest of the evening consisted of more fun and quite a few more jokes at Sirius’s expense, but Mandy attentively watched both me and Sirius for the rest of the evening.
+I finally asked her about it when we left the Gryffindor common room and were headed back to our own.

 “Nothing was going on!”
 I laughed.
 “It was that stupid trick parchment of theirs, but this time it played tricks on him.”